Eric-Bradford/UKF-SNMPC/README.md

 * Efficient solution of nonlinear dynamic optimization formulation using automatic differentiation

 ## Applications
 The algorithm has been shown in [[1]](#1)[[2]](#2) as an efficient tool for the control of a batch process in a shrinking horizon, which is an example of a highly nonlinear and unsteady-state system.
-These are described by first-principles derived DAEs.
+These are described by first-principles DAEs.
 See below for example the improved temperature control of the proposed algorithm compared to a nominal NMPC using soft-constraints.

 <img src="/images/Image2.jpg" width="800">